Fruits, Veggies and Whole Grains Linked to Healthy Cellular Aging in Women

 PectaSol for High Performing Cells

 Research also continues to highlight natural compounds and supplements that can support healthy aging at the cellular and genetic levels.
-Today, 70 published peer-reviewed studies show that ecoNugenics flagship formula, PectaSol Modified Citrus Pectin, delivers unparalleled support for total-body health and aging—thanks to its unique ability to optimize cellular function, communication signaling, and overall performance.
+Today, over 70 published peer-reviewed studies show that ecoNugenics flagship formula, PectaSol Modified Citrus Pectin, delivers unparalleled support for total-body health and aging—thanks to its unique ability to optimize cellular function, communication signaling, and overall performance.
 Study after study continues to show how PectaSol works to actively promote and defend key areas of health, including cardiovascular, kidney, and liver function, cellular replication and behavior, immune and inflammation responses, and much more.*

 As researchers continue to explore the exciting field of telomeres, new findings will help refine our diet and lifestyle choices, allowing us to further optimize the aging process naturally.